junesirius/junesirius.github.io/_posts/Supernatural/2025-02-11-SPN-Dean-Winchester-says-hes-in-love.md

 Sam actually laughs with a scoff, lowering the gun but still holding it in the hands.
 "Have you met yourself, like, ever?"

 Dean considers, and shrugs.
 "Fair, but --" The smile blooms back on his face. "-- I'm telling you, this time it's the real deal.
-I'm not just saying it, I'm in it."
+I'm not just saying it, I'm *in* it."

-He stretches his arms towards the sky, posing as if poets singing verses, and goes.
+He stretches his arms towards the sky, posing as if poets singing verses, doing a 360 degree spinning, and goes.
 "Love, what a wonderful word."

 "That's enough," Sam stuffs the gun back to the belt, laughing.
-"You don't have to do that just to make me sick, jerk."
+"You don't have to do things just to make me sick, Jerk."

 "Bitch."
 Dean replies in knee-jump reflection.

 "So who is it then, this lucky one you're so '*in love*' with?"
-Sam stretches his voice on the emphasis, mimicking Dean's voice.
+Sam stretches his voice on the emphasis, mocking Dean's voice.

-Cas walks into the room right this moment.
+Cas walks into the room precisely this moment.

 Dean thumbs over his shoulder at him, grinning.
 "This dude."

 Sam breathes out a relieved laughter.

 "Finally."